Sympulse: Sympulse’20

 In 2020, Sympulse was held from 15 to 28 January, and the theme was ‘Cultural Medley.’
-The theme was truly representative of Sympulse’s unflattering and never-ending encouragement of inclusivity and diversity.
-The fest consisted of a wide array of spectacular events such as photography competitions, treasure hunts, sports competitions, mono-acting, street dances and much more which featured web influencers, amazing performances and much more.
+The theme was representative of Sympulse’s encouragement of inclusivity and diversity.
+The festival consisted of a wide array of events such as photography competitions, treasure hunts, sports competitions, mono-acting, street dances and more.

 Sympulse’21

 Sympulse’21 was held from 14 to 17 May, and was the first edition of Sympulse to take place virtually.
 Audience members and participants tuned in virtually through virtual conferences and live streams.
-The theme for Sympulse’21 was ‘A Global Canvas’ which was truly personified by the massive numbers of participants, audience members and guest celebrities tuning in from all over the world.
-Events such as business competitions, hilarious games of taboo, graphic design contests, physical strength competitions and much more.
+The theme for Sympulse’21 was ‘A Global Canvas’.
+Events included business competitions, games of taboo, graphic design contests, physical strength competitions and much more.